-

 Crystal Cove

-Before After See the historical district images and virtual tour created by Crystal Cove State Park and Crystal Cove Conservancy!
+See the historical district images and virtual tour created by Crystal Cove State Park and Crystal Cove Conservancy!
 Visit the forty-six California vernacular architecture cottages designed with local materials from palm frawns to shipwreck materials.
+Our team was honored to digizite the Laura Davick Collection at UCI Libraries.
+This collection covers over a hundred years of history with photographs, letters, oral histories, newspapers, and film.
 Dating back to the early days of beach tents and makeshift cottages, the “Commons” in the Crystal Cove Historic District was known for its warm and welcoming atmosphere.
-The cluster of six tiny cottages, located directly on Los Trancos creek, started as weekly rentals used by the Cove’s early film makers.
-Later, they evolved into “Coveite” residences.
-Courtesy of Laura Davick Collection.
-Crystal Cove State Park has an incredible heritage as one of…
+The cluster of six tiny cottages, located directly on Los Trancos creek, started as weekly rentals used…

 -